gregr/ina/nscheme/README.md

     - This implicit error-checking will take place inside primitive operator definitions, sites that call unknown procedures, arity-checking preludes of non-primitive procedure definitions, and sites that reference variables whose initialization status is unknown (possible with letrec)
-  - A panic does not trigger typical error handling, restart handling, or finalization
-    - But a panic only suspends the current virtual-thread, so a virtual-thread caller can respond
-    - Resuming a panicked virtual-thread will just panic again, unless privileged reflection and program modification capabilities, like those in a debugger, are used.
-      - Such capabilities can also surgically perform finalization if resource cleanup is needed
+  - Panic handling is independent of raise handling and restart handling by default
+    - `panic` behavior is determined by current-panic-handler
-- Errors that are not programming mistakes should raise
+- Errors or failures that are not programming mistakes should `raise`
+  - e.g., IO errors
-  - Unlike panic, raise is not a primitive, it can be defined in a library
+  - Unlike `panic`, `raise` is not a primitive, it can be defined in a library
-  - This library should support error handling with restarts and finalization, built on top of coroutines and dynamic parameters

 ## Numbers